berangerthomas/ORBIT/README.md

 # ORBIT

-Organized Repositories Based on Images Timing
+### Organized Repositories Based on Images Timing

+ORBIT is a Python module that automatically creates and categorizes a folder hierarchy according to the dates contained in the image data.